iOS Localization: How to Translate Apple Strings Files with PTC

 • You’re passing unreadMessagesCount as the dynamic value that will display in the final message.

-Now that you’ve marked all the text in your app using NSLocalizedString (including dynamic content), you can generate the .strings file with Xcode’s Export for Localization feature.
-This file will serve as the base for translating your app into different languages.
+Once you’ve marked all text in your app with NSLocalizedString, including dynamic content, you can create a .strings file using Xcode’s Export for Localization feature.
+This file serves as the foundation for translating your app into other languages.

 1. Open your project in Xcode.

-3. Xcode will create a .strings file that includes all the translatable text.
+3. Xcode will generate a .strings file containing all translatable text.

-Alternatively, you can manually create your .strings file.
-If you go with this option, you’ll need to manually identify all user-facing text in your app and create a key-value pair for each piece of text.
+Alternatively, you can create the .strings file manually by identifying all user-facing text in your app and defining a key-value pair for each piece of text.

-Now that you have your .strings file, you’ll need to do a bit of additional work to ensure dynamic content displays correctly.
+After generating your .strings file, you’ll need to ensure dynamic content displays correctly by adding placeholders.

-For each entry where you’ve passed a dynamic value (like a number or date) in your code, add the appropriate placeholder—such as %d for integers or %@ for strings—where the value should appear.
+For entries with dynamic values (like numbers or dates), insert the appropriate format specifier, such as %d for integers or %@ for strings, where the value should appear.

 Here’s how to do it:

-1. Open the .strings file and locate any keys that correspond to dynamic content.
-For example:
+1. Open the .strings file and locate keys with dynamic content.

 "UNREAD_MESSAGES" = "Message showing the number of unread messages";